devpunks/snuggsi/README.md

 Gone are the sleepless nights where your code [suffers from `<div>`itus](https://css-tricks.com/css-beginner-mistakes-1/), or need to install packages on a terminal just to write `HTML`. **People who are more comfortable with `HTML` should be able to start marking up their ideas immediately!** You shouldn't have to know CSS or Javascript! _(But it definitely helps if you need styling and functionality)_.

  **snuggsiツ** believes in using [Progressive Enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement).
 Not just with your code, but also with your Developer eXperience _(DX)_.
-We will start from the beginning with a simple Custom Element and gradually enhance functionality tep-by-step.
+We will start from the beginning with a simple Custom Element and gradually enhance functionality step-by-step.

 ## [&lt;`custom-elements`&gt;](/element#readme)